 More information about after-hours support for medical or psychological crises is available here.

-A student’s first appointment with us will typically last about 30-40 minutes.
-It is called an assessment appointment.
-The purpose of the assessment appointment is to help identify student needs and determine the best plan for addressing those needs.
-Depending on the situation, we may offer individual, group, or couples counseling on campus, or referrals to counseling off-campus.
+A student’s first appointment with us will typically last about 25-30 minutes.
+It is called an initial consultation.
+The purpose of the consultation appointment is to help identify student needs and determine the best plan for addressing those needs.
+Depending on the situation, we may offer individual, group, or couples counseling on campus; referrals to other on-campus resources; and/or referrals to counseling off-campus.
 We can also help with referrals to medication providers.
-Our focus is on providing primarily short-term individual, couples, and group therapy.
-Thus, if a student needs more lengthy treatment than we can offer, or more intensive treatment (e.g., for an eating disorder or substance abuse problem), we will likely be working with them after the assessment to help connect with an off-campus provider.
+Our focus is on providing primarily short-term and intermittent individual, couples, and group therapy.
+Thus, if a student needs more lengthy treatment than we can offer, or more intensive treatment (e.g., for an eating disorder or substance abuse problem), we will likely be working with them after the consultation to help connect them with an off-campus provider.

 Because we see so many students, we are very busy.
-Though we always strive to provide an assessment appointment as soon as possible, it can sometimes take a couple of weeks for us to find an available assessment time that matches the student’s schedule.
+Though we always strive to provide an initial consultation as soon as possible, it can sometimes take a couple of weeks for us to find an available initial consultation time that matches the student’s schedule.
 We give students in crisis first priority for services.
 Students who identify themselves as being in crisis are generally seen within 24-48 hours, depending on their needs.
 Students who experience suicidal thoughts or thoughts of wanting to harm someone else should always contact us right away.

 Students who want to schedule an initial appointment should phone our office (503-768-7160) or stop by.
-Our office is located on the garden level of Templeton Student Center, right next to the Health Service.
+Our office is located on the garden level of Fowler Student Center, office #180, right next to the Student Health Center.